 Typically, Lay Ministry students take the Certificate of Higher Education (CertHE) in Theology, Ministry and Mission.
-Sometimes students can work towards a different qualification (e.g. GDip), depending on whether they have studied theology previously.
+Sometimes students can work towards a different qualification (e.g. GDip), if they have studied theology previously.
 This is to be agreed in consultation with the Diocese.

-After completing their standard programme, students can continue their studies independently to gain a higher qualification (e.g., DipHE, BA, MA).
+After completing the standard programme, students can continue their studies independently to gain a higher qualification (e.g., DipHE, BA, MA).

 How long will it take?

-The standard pathway for Licensed Lay Ministry training consists of two years of study with us (with an additional module in the third year for Canterbury Diocese students).
+The pathway for Licensed Lay Ministry training consists of two years of study with us, followed by one or two further years of training provided by the relevant Diocese.
+(In the case of Canterbury Diocese, an additional module with us is included in the third year).